 All publicly funded colleges and universities in Ontario have agreements for transferring credits between programs and institutions.
-According to the Ministry of Advanced Education and Skills Development, over 55,000 students take advantage of these agreements every year.
+According to the Ministry of Training, Colleges and Universities (MTCU), over 55,000 students take advantage of these agreements every year.

 To simplify the credit transfer process, the Ontario Council on Articulation and Transfer (ONCAT) has created ONTransfer.ca – an online resource for current and prospective postsecondary students looking for potential credit transfer opportunities (also known as pathways).
 There are currently over 1,400 credit transfer pathways available in Ontario, and more than 800,000 distinct transfer opportunities.